Emadmasroor/E21-F25/HW/HW2.md

     time.sleep(2)

 ~~~

 ## Modify the program

-* Currently, the code prints out the reaction time to the serial console each time you hit the button.
-Once the specified number of tries has run out, the code quits.
-Modify this behavior so that it prints out the (1) mean and (2) standard deviation of the data that was collected.
-To calculate the standard deviation, you are encouraged to make use of the package `e21functions` that was provided in class.
+Paste the code above into `code.py` on your device.
+Then, download the file `[statistical_functions.py](statistical_functions.py)` and place it inside your `CIRCUITPY` drive.
+Then, add the line `from statistical_functions import std` at the top of your `code.py` file.
+This imports a function `std` that calculates the standard deviation of a list of numbers.

+### Tasks

+1. Modify the code so that, in addition to printing the reaction time for each press, the mean and standard deviation are also printed at the end of the data-collection process.
-* Modify the code so that, if the slide switch is set to one side, a random LED (out of the ten LEDs in a circular arrangement) lights up.
+2. Modify the code so that, if the slide switch is set to one side, a random LED (out of the ten LEDs in a circular arrangement) lights up.
 If the slide switch is set to the other side, the _same_ LED lights up.
 Thus, there should be two _modes_ of operation: in one mode, a random LED lights up; in the other mode, the same LED lights up.
-* We would like to get an _accurate_ and _precise_ measurement of your reaction time using this program.
-Modify the code so that it collects more data points -- as many as you think are necessary to collect a good measurement.
+3. Modify the code so that it collects more data points --- as many as you think are appropriate to get an _accurate_ and _precise_ measurement of your reaction time.

 Turn in your modified program.
+To do this, name the file `reaction_time.py` instead of `code.py`.

 ## Use the program